 - Da Chief: Superintendant Buitendam, even though his does not concern himself with day-to-day affairs, except to meddle whenever he's nervous.

 - Deadpan Snarker: Den Koninghe and Vledder.
 Den Koninghe towards Vledder and Vledder towards Den Koninghe and towards suspects during interrogations.

 - False Confession: Several suspects make one.
 De Cock never falls for these, even though Supt.
-Buitendam often does note
+Buitendam often does out of wishful thinking.

 - Flashback: Every episode features a flashback to the murder itself so that the audience can see it for themselves.

 - Fiery Redhead: Vera Prins.
 A bit of a subversion, because she isn't as fiery, though she is a redhead.

 - Freestate Amsterdam: Subverted.
 The series does take place in Amsterdam of course and although drug use, prostitution and liberal attitudes are there, it is not nearly as clearly emphasised as the stereotype would have it.